 Many artists paint self portraits; it wasn't just Rembrandt.
 But it was him who probably propelled the whole thing into popular culture.
 Those brooding images seem to speak volumes.
 Rembrandt's self portraits not only provide endless imaged or real (psychological) insights, a fabulous guide to painting in different styles, but also a narrative; as Rembrandt painted himself from a young age well into his twilight years.
 Knowing of Rembrandt's sad ending we tend to read all sorts of emotions into his kind face.
 But are we right to do so?

 Our Deeper Inner Self?

 Self portraits have fascinated art lovers, artists and art historians for centuries.
-Yet artists nowadays often paint their self portraits for different reasons than art lovers and art historians perhaps tend to think.
+Yet artists nowadays often paint their self portraits for different reasons than what art lovers and art historians find in it.
 Do we, as artists, really intend to portray our deeper inner character, our essential self and our feelings?
 I am not so sure.

 A Vehicle for Meaning

 Many artists I know paint self portraits out of convenience.
 They might have a concept for a painting in mind, and their own face suits the bill pretty well.
 Those paintings are not about themselves, but their face or body function as a vehicle for the concept.
 They could probably have used a different model for it if they had found a suitable one.

 Some self portraits are painted as practice pieces: the artists wants to paint a portrait from life but has no money, time, patience or other resources to find a model.
 The quickest way to get started is to just grab a mirror.
 And using the face you know best is a perfect way to focus on what you need to focus on: your painting techniques and your visual language.

 When I asked some fellow artists why they painted self portraits I received comments such as “easiest person to boss around”, and “free to experiment”, and one artist joked "A free, accomodating, pleasant, cultured, intelligent affable, witty sitter, with great stories”.